Choosing between Lemlist and Clay for your go-to-market workflow often comes down to five questions:

 No export, no import, no sync to manage.
 Seismic attributed 39% of active pipeline to opportunities identified by ZoomInfo signals and reported 54% productivity gains.

-How each platform approaches data reveals its philosophy.
+How each platform approaches data reveals its philosophy and determines what you can build on top of it.

 Lemlist provides a 600M+ contact database with waterfall enrichment from 8+ providers including Prospeo, Icypeas, Dropcontact, and Datagma.